About this guide

 Here are some draught-proofing activities you can do yourself:

 - Use adhesive foam strips to fill the gap between windows and frames.
 You can select from a range of options at the hardware store.
 Another option is metal or plastic strips with brushes or wipers attached.
-These cost a little more but will last longer.
 Make sure you measure the gap between the window and the frame so the strip is the right width to do the job properly.
 If you have sliding sash windows, it's best to fit brush strips or consult a professional.

-- Block the gap at the bottom of doors to the outside with a brush or hinged flap draught-stopper and fill the gaps around doors with the foam strips available from a hardware store.
+- Block the gap at the bottom of doors to the outside with a brush or hinged flap draught-stopper and fill the gaps around doors with foam strips.
 For the inside of the door, you can use a sand-filled or fabric 'sausage' draught-stopper.
-Choose from colourful designs available in gift shops or make your own from fabric you already have at home.

 - For some areas, such as chimneys or around electrical fittings, you may need to seek expert advice.

 - Be careful in areas which need good ventilation such as rooms with open fires or unflued gas heaters, or rooms where lots of moisture is produced, like kitchens and bathrooms.
 Ventilation keeps air in your home fresh, dry and healthy so don't block air vents and fans in these rooms.